 - When the IRS began to mount significant challenges to the way that new club owners were treating their franchise acquisitions for tax purposes, the sports leagues called on Covington.
 Covington’s tax lawyers, led by partner Jeremy Spector, negotiated and secured a major industry-wide resolution of the issue that allowed new owners to realize substantial tax benefits (including the amortization of acquired intangible assets).

-- Chambers USA: America’s Leading Business Lawyers: Our Sports Practice has been consistently recognized as a Tier 1 National Sports practice, including most recently in 2011, and our partners Doug Gibson, Gregg Levy, Bruce Wilson, and Peter Zern have each been recognized on multiple occasions as nationally leading sports practitioners.
+- Chambers USA: America’s Leading Business Lawyers (2014): Our Sports Practice has been consistently recognized as a Tier 1 National Sports practice and our partners Ben Block, Doug Gibson, Gregg Levy, Jeremy Spector, Paul Tagliabue, Bruce Wilson, and Peter Zern have each been ranked as nationally leading sports practitioners.

-- Best Lawyers in America: Partners Doug Gibson, Gregg Levy, and Bruce Wilson have been honored on multiple occasions for their prominence in Sports Law, including in 2011.
+- Best Lawyers in America (2015) has honored Doug Gibson, Gregg Levy, Bruce Wilson and Peter Zern for their prominence in Sports Law.

 - Best Lawyers in America - “Lawyer of the Year” (2011): Gregg Levy has been recognized for Sports Law - Washington, DC.